FeeFighters/samurai-client-python/README.md

 # Testing

+This is if you want to run samurai_client_python test suite.
+It's good to test the code, and also to test if anything is wrong or just changed with the samurai API.
+If you suddenly start having unexplainable problems, this might be a good place to start.

 ## Credentials

 If you want any of the tests to pass, you will need to create a file called test_credentials.py.
 Look at test_credentials.py.example for what to put in. __Do not__ put credentials from real merchants or processors into this file.
 You should get test credentials from FeeFighters.